govguide/optimism-resource-center/Grants/Collective Grant Policies.md

 > [!info]- This post was originally published in the Governance Forum
 > To view the source, please click [here](https://gov.optimism.io/t/collective-grant-policies/5833).
-Initially published on April 6, 2023 and last modified on Feb 9, 2023.
+Initially published on April 6, 2023 and last modified on February 9, 2024.

 <span class="notvisible"></span>
 # Collective Grant Policies